flame-engine/flame/doc/flame/components.md

 flameGame.findByKey(ComponentKey.named('player'));
 ```

-There are two type of keys, `unique` and `named`.
+There are two types of keys, `unique` and `named`.
 Unique keys are based on equality of the key
 instance, meaning that:

 ```dart